 You do need to be careful with these flavored brandies, however.
 It has been common practice for brands to add sweeteners and other additives to these brandies.
 This makes them more like a liqueur rather than a true brandy, which would be distilled directly from the fruit and contain no sweeteners.
 They're not necessarily bad, but it is good to read the labels so you know what you're buying.

 Other flavored varieties include ouzo (a Greek brandy with an anise base), kirschwasser (a delicious cherry brandy), and Calvados (an apple specialty from Normandy).
-Applejack is also a brandy, and Laird's Applejack is one of the top brands.
+Applejack is often made with a blend of apple brandy, and Laird's Applejack is one of the top brands.

 Eau-de-vie is a French term for fruit brandy and translates to "water of life."
 The fruit flavor is typically very light and the spirit is clear, colorless, and unaged.
 It's often compared to a traditional schnapps and, technically, most of the flavored brandies are eau-de-vie.